 without end.
 Amen!

-The Mandelbrot fractal is like Infinite reflections in a mirror:A computer helps to magnify (zoom-in) the last image you can see so you can see more
+The Mandelbrot fractal is like Infinite reflections in a mirror:A computer can magnify (zoom-in) infinitely (or to 200 orders of magnitude) so you can

 Infinite self-similarity, Infinite